fintechneo/angular2-templates/README.md

 #Angular 2 quick start templates

-Here are some basic templates for getting angular2 quickly up and running.
+Here are some basic templates for getting [Angular 2](https://angular.io) quickly up and running.
 We've chosen to use [JSPM](http://jspm.io/) for configuring systemjs packages and transpiling, which also makes it very easy to add other modules.